top of page

 Keeping Children Safe in Crisis Situations

 During emergencies, children are at heightened risk of abuse, neglect, and trafficking.
-Relief efforts focus on:
+Disaster relief efforts focus on:

 • Creating safe spaces where children can play and learn in a secure environment